 (You can also hire a DOT compliance company to help with this entire process too!)

+Once you respond, they’ll ask that you send your compliance information through your FMCSA SMS portal.
+So, make sure you have your DOT PIN handy!
 These audits are almost always completed over the phone and online.
 Some states like to meet with new carriers in person, usually at an area hotel.

 Preparing for the FMCSA New Entrant Safety Audit

+Also, you must send in one month worth of ELD records for 1 driver.
+This will have to be from the last 6 months.
 To submit your ELD records, you have to go into your ELD system and forward 1 month worth of ELD data to the FMCSA using a special code that the DOT auditor will give you.

 Also, make sure that you have all of your HOS supporting documents!
 You’ll have to submit these for one driver for one of the last 6 months.
 (It has to be the same month for the ELD logs that you’ll submit to them as well).